Habib2959/burger-builder/README.md

-# This is an burger builder app
+# This is a burger builder app

 In this app you can make your burger, add cheese, meat, salad and order that burger.